 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

-International Journal of Aeroacoustics operates a conventional single-blind reviewing policy in which the reviewer’s name is always concealed from the authors.
+International Journal of Aeroacoustics operates a conventional single-anonymize reviewing policy in which the reviewer’s name is always concealed from the authors.

 The Editorial Team conducts a preliminary assessment of each paper submitted to International Journal of Aeroacoustics before it is sent out to reviewers.
 Papers that are marginal to the scope of the journal and/or below the minimum standard of the journal will be declined directly without going through the peer-review process.
 A manuscript that passes the preliminary assessment is sent to at least two reviewers to assess its suitability for publication in the journal.
 All manuscripts are reviewed as rapidly as possible, and an editorial decision is generally reached within 6-8 weeks of submission.